desmond-lartey/desmond-lartey/README.md

-Desmond Lartey is a Researcher who actively contributes to Global/Regional funded projects aimed at fostering climate resilience and sustainable development.
-His current role involves mapping and modelling tasks under the European Mission on Climate Adaptation.
-He also collaborates on initiatives which focus on mainstreaming Nature-Based Solutions (NBS) for long-term climate resilience across diverse landscapes.
-In addition, he develops GIS-based decision support tools for cross-scale assessments of NBS.
-Desmond is instrumental in creating adaptation pathways for multi-hazard, multi-system resilience, aligning with European and International data standards.
+Desmond Lartey is a researcher working at the nexus of climate resilience, environmental change, and spatial decision support.
+His research develops scientifically grounded and policy-relevant approaches for understanding climate risks, landscape transformation, and nature-based adaptation, particularly in data-limited regions.
+He integrates geospatial analysis, climate data evaluation, socio-ecological modelling, and GIS-based decision-support tools to produce evidence that can inform both research and real-world decision-making.

+His current research focuses on advancing frameworks that connect climate product evaluation to decision-relevant guidance for users and policymakers, especially in regions where uncertainty in climate datasets can strongly influence risk assessments, early warning systems, and adaptation planning.
+He also investigates land use dynamics and socio-ecological drivers in protected landscapes to support climate-resilient conservation and adaptive management.
+Through this work, he contributes to identifying vulnerability hotspots, anticipating future landscape change, and designing more effective strategies for biodiversity conservation, ecosystem resilience, and sustainable land management.

-Desmond's previous roles include Scientific Researcher at Wageningen University and Research, Agro-NL Consult Solutions, and Urban Cycling Institute.
+Desmond’s previous roles include Scientific Researcher at Deltares, Wageningen University & Research, Agro-NL Consult Solutions, and the Urban Cycling Institute.

-Desmond has a Research interest in Artificial Intelligence systems, AI Urbanism and governance.
-He uses techniques like social network analysis, graph neural networks, Natural Language Processing, and sentiment analysis to understand urban systems.
-He collaborates with Researchers in ISSBS, Deakin University and USDA to explore frameworks such as systems  of systems, actor-network theory and network governance to understand AI Urbanism and how it shapes current policy and decision-making outcomes.
+His broader research interests include Artificial Intelligence systems, AI urbanism, and governance.
+He applies methods such as social network analysis, graph neural networks, natural language processing, and sentiment analysis to examine complex urban systems.
+In collaboration with researchers at ISSBS, Deakin University, and the USDA, he explores frameworks such as systems of systems, actor-network theory, and network governance to understand how AI shapes contemporary policy and decision-making outcomes.